jeroentjuuhh/committee-template/README.md

 # Committee-template

+---

+### Current status
+**I tried updating the modules but was not able to import polymer correctly.
+I'll be on holyday until 4th of august so in the meantime other persons will hopefully look at this and could help me out.
+I would love to hear everyones opinion on this problem and hopefully we can come to a proper solution with eachother.**

+---

 ## Problem
 - takes too much time to build one every year
 - Style varies over the different sites.